BOberreither/INTRO/README.md

 - creating an RDF-layer that could accompany every ‘traditional’ paper in literary studies, modelling the findings of this paper in a machine-readable way.
 - theoretically: formulating findings in the field of literary studies directly in RDF.

-## Two Examples
-Here are two examples of how classes and properties of INTRO work together to model common acts of scholarly practice.

-### Modelling a Reference

-### Modelling an Interpretive Act

 ## What's next?
 The ontology is a work in progress.
 Pending work includes:
 - further alignment with relevant ontologies (CiTO for the classification of scholarly citation acts, FRBRoo for bibliographical data; CIDOC, DoCO etc.);